Pine Mountain (Victoria): Geology, flora and fauna

 Pine Mountain is argued to be the largest monolith in Australia at 1.5 times bigger than Uluru.
 The gigantic red granite monolith was uplifted to its present height of 1062 m more than 2 million years ago.
 Since then erosion has highlighted the steep eastern side, established several creeks, and in the upper area, created small rock pools which contain shrimp and tadpoles despite annual drying, and large granite marbles 2-3.5 m in diameter.

 The Mountain offers a diverse range of vegetation types.
 It is of great botanical significance due to its number of rare and threatened plant species.
 Over 200 native plants have been identified on the mountain, 19 of which are rare or local to the area.
-Rare plant species include Pine Mountain Grevillea (Grevillea jephcottii), Fan Grevillea (Grevillea ramosissima), Broad-leafed Hopbush (Dodonaea rhombifoli) and Phantom Wattle (Acacia phasmoides).
-Other vegetation includes Black Cypress-pines and Kurrajongs which fringe the steep granite outcrops.
+Rare plant species include Pine Mountain grevillea (Grevillea jephcottii), fan grevillea (Grevillea ramosissima), broad-leaf hop-bush (Dodonaea rhombifoli) and phantom wattle (Acacia phasmoides).
+Other vegetation includes black cypress pines and kurrajongs, which fringe the steep granite outcrops.

 Animal life is abundant and varied.
 Black wallabies, eastern grey kangaroos and wombats, possums and gliders are especially numerous.
 The lyre bird is rarely seen but often heard.
 Over 180 species of birds have been recorded in the park.